Table of Contents

 The Field Museum of Natural History is the famous natural history museum of Chicago, and is one of the largest such museums in the world.
 The Field Museum is open from 9am-5pm every day except Christmas, with last admission at 4pm.
 Tickets cost $38 for adults and $27 for children

 Cloud Gate is one the world’s largest outdoor monuments.
 It is made of highly polished stainless steel that reflects the natural lights of the city and park.
 It was designed by the famous designer Anish Kapoor.

 Willis tower is one the largest skyscapers in the USA.
 You can have an amazing view over the city by visiting the Skydeck.
 The Skydeck has the Ledge, a glass balcony extending four feet outside the 103rd floor of Willis Tower.
 About 1,353 feet above the ground!
 Yikes!

 March through September from 9am-10pm

-Once ready, you may take the O’Hare International Airport to reach back your destination.
+Once ready, you may take a flight from O’Hare International Airport to fly back to to Toronto.